s-t-e-f/tp/docs/DeveloperGuide.md

 **Step 3**:
 The user wishes to see the list of resources for one project, CZ2003.
 He executes the following command to see them.

->list *CZ2003*
+>list *p/CZ2003*

 **Design Consideration**

-Aspect: How list PROJECTNAME executes
+Aspect: How list p/PROJECTNAME executes
 * Alternative 1 (current choice):
     * This feature will do a check to see if the project exists first.
 If it exists, it will do a loop through all the resources for this project and print it out.
     * **Pros**: When there is an error, we will know if the error is due to the fact that the project does not exist.